Abortion-rights movement: United Kingdom

 In the late 1920s, Browne began a speaking tour around England, providing information about her beliefs on the need for accessibility of information about birth control for women, women's health problems, problems related to puberty and sex education and high maternal morbidity rates among other topics.
 These talks urged women to take matters of their sexuality and their health into their own hands.
 She became increasingly interested in her view of the woman's right to terminate their pregnancies, and in 1929, she brought forward her lecture "The Right to Abortion" in front of the World Sexual Reform Congress in London.
 In 1931, Browne began to develop her argument for women's right to decide to have an abortion.
 She again began touring, giving lectures on abortion and the negative consequences that followed if women were unable to terminate pregnancies of their own choosing such as: suicide, injury, permanent invalidism, madness and blood-poisoning.

 Other prominent feminists, including Frida Laski, Dora Russell, Joan Malleson and Janet Chance began to champion this cause – the cause broke dramatically into the mainstream in July 1932 when the British Medical Association council formed a committee to discuss making changes to the laws on abortion.
 On February 17, 1936, Janet Chance, Alice Jenkins and Joan Malleson established the Abortion Law Reform Association as the first advocacy organization for abortion liberalization.
 The association promoted access to abortion in the United Kingdom and campaigned for the elimination of legal obstacles.
 In its first year ALRA recruited 35 members, and by 1939 had almost 400 members.

 The ALRA was very active between 1936 and 1939 sending speakers around the country to talk about Labour and Equal Citizenship and attempted, though most often unsuccessfully, to have letters and articles published in newspapers.
 They became the most popular when a member of the ALRA's Medico-Legal Committee received the case of a fourteen-year-old girl who had been raped, and received a termination of this pregnancy from Dr. Joan Malleson, a progenitor of the ALRA.
-This case gained a lot of publicity, however once the war began, the case was tucked away and the cause again lost its importance to the public.

 In 1938, Joan Malleson precipitated one of the most influential cases in British abortion law when she referred a pregnant fourteen-year old rape survivor to gynaecologist Aleck Bourne.
 He performed an abortion, then illegal, and was put on trial on charges of procuring abortion.
 Bourne was eventually acquitted in R v.
 Bourneas his actions were "...an example of disinterested conduct in consonance with the highest traditions of the profession".
 This court case set a precedent that doctors could not be prosecuted for performing an abortion in cases where pregnancy would probably cause "mental and physical wreck".